tzhern/INFO30005-Project/README.md

 ## **The University of Melbourne - INFO30005 (Web Information Technologies) Project**

-### Notes: This is just the copy of the original project repository.
+### Note: This is just the copy of the original project repository.

 ## Table of contents
 * [Introduction](#introduction)